College of Communication > Academics > Journalism > Graduate Program > Journalism (MA) > Degree Requirements

 Students are required to take all of the following:

-Students select a minimum of six courses from the following list (students who wish to earn one of the three concentrations should see "Concentration Requirements" page to help guide their elective course choices):
+Students who wish to earn one of the three concentrations should see "Concentration Requirements" page to help guide their elective course choices.

 The Journalism MA program offers four concentrations: